 Biniray Festival

 This year’s parade started at the open grounds near DEPED.
-A mass initiated the parade where the image of Sto Niño de Romblon is mounted on top of a pickup truck as lead.
-While the performers get ready, we were free to roam around the grounds and take pictures of the participants in their native garbs with modern adornments.
+A mass initiated the parade where the image of Sto Niño de Romblon is mounted on top of a pickup truck as the lead.
+While the performers got ready, we were free to roam around the grounds and take pictures of the participants in their native garbs with modern adornments.
 Bodies mostly painted in black akin to the Atis, the original inhabitants of Romblon.
 As with other Sto Niño festivals, they cry at “Hala Bira” and “Viva Señor Sto.Niño!
-Viva!”
+Viva!

 We waited on the side streets to see them parade and perform.
-Every drumbeat reverberates with our heart beat.
+Every drumbeat reverberates with our heartbeat.
 The energy was intense and festive.
 I even find my body moving slightly on its own to the beat.
 What I love about small festivals like this is how intimate we get with the participants in the parade.
 We smile and laugh with them.
 Move with them.
 The smiles and warmth were genuine.

 Fluvial and Sto Niño Procession